A Bayesian factor analysis model for non-randomised staggered designs: A Bayesian causal factor analysis model for ordinal staggered interventions

-In this section, we develop the approach that we will later use to assess the peers intervention described in Section \ref{sec:Application}.
-Section \ref{subsec:causal} introduces the causal framework and causal estimands of interest.
-Section \ref{subsec:BFM_modelassumptions} lists the main assumptions that enable identification of these estimands from the data.
-Section \ref{subsec:bayes} outlines estimation under the Bayesian paradigm.
-In Section \ref{subsec:computations}, we discuss some implementation details.
+In this section, we develop the approach that we will later use to assess the peers intervention described in Section \ref{sec:Application}: we introduce the causal framework and causal estimands of interest (Section \ref{subsec:causal}); we list the main assumptions that enable identification of these estimands from the data (Section \ref{subsec:BFM_modelassumptions}); we outline estimation under the Bayesian paradigm (Section \ref{subsec:bayes}); and we discuss some implementation details (Section \ref{subsec:computations}).

 We first introduce some notation.
-Let there be $i = 1, \ldots, N$ sampling units and $t = 1, \dots, T$ time periods relative to a common calendar time.
-For each unit-time pair $\{i,t\}$ the observed data consists of the outcome of interest $y_{it}$ (number DDA of eligible HCV patients identified) and the intervention intensity $a_{it}$ (number of peers).
-Let $g_i$ be the first time period a unit is exposed to the intervention (the first time $a_{it}>0$).
-As a convention, we set $g_i = T+1$ if $i$ is a never exposed (henceforth `control') unit.
-For generality of exposition, we further introduce a vector of covariates $\boldsymbol{x}_{it}$, although these are not available in our application.
-For any variable $z_{it}$, define $\bar{\boldsymbol{z}}_{it} = (z_{i1}, \ldots, z_{it})^{\top}$ as the history of this variable up to time $t$.
-We denote as $\mathscr{A}$ the $T\times N$ matrix with rows $\bar{\boldsymbol{a}}_{iT}^\top$, shown in Figure \ref{fig:DataSummary}(a) for our application.
-Finally, we let $\mathscr{A}_{i \cdot}$ denote the $i$th row of a matrix $\mathscr{A}$ and $\boldsymbol{0}_t$ be the $t$-vector with all elements zero.
-In what follows, we use upper-case letters for random variables and lower-case letter for their realised values.
+We use upper-case letters for random variables and lower-case letters for their possible values.
+Let there be $i = 1, \ldots, N$ units and $t = 1, \dots, T$ time periods relative to a common calendar time.
+For each unit-time pair $\{i,t\}$, the observed data consists of the outcome of interest $Y_{it}$ (number of DAA-eligible individuals identified) and the intervention intensity $A_{it}$ (number of peers).
+Let $G_i$ be the first time period a unit is exposed to the intervention (the first time $A_{it}>0$).
+As a convention, we set $G_i = T+1$ if $i$ is a never exposed (henceforth `control') unit.
+For generality of exposition, we further introduce a vector of covariates $\boldsymbol{X}_{it}$, although these are not available in our specific application.
+For any variable $Z_{it}$, define $\bar{\boldsymbol{Z}}_{it} = (Z_{i1}, \ldots, Z_{it})^{\top}$ as the history of this variable up to time $t$.
+Let $\boldsymbol{0}_t$ be the $t$-vector with all elements zero.